the-unrealist/the-unrealist/_posts/2022-09-28-commonui-switchers-and-tabs.md

 Now, we can register the tabs.
 To register a tab, you need to specify a unique identifier, the tab button widget, and the content widget.

 <img src="/assets/images/register-tabs.png" alt="Sreenshot of Register Tab function being called for each tab page.">

+You're all done here!
+Read on if you want to add support for gamepads.

 ### 5. Gamepad Input